Post-Purchase Marketing: How to Engage Customers After They Buy

 Within an ecommerce context, the two initial stages—awareness and consideration—aren’t very different from their “traditional” counterparts.
 First, customers become familiar with a particular product, service, or brand (“awareness”), and then they begin to evaluate specific products, services, and offers (“consideration”) looking for the most relevant and cost-effective solution for their unique needs.

 Once they have evaluated their options, the customer ultimately decides to purchase from one brand over another.
 With ecommerce, though, the customer journey also tends to be more than just a singular action.
 Instead, it’s often more experience-based and consists of multiple micro-decisions as customers work through the checkout process.
-We call this the Transaction Moment™, a crucial moment that includes the “post-purchase” phase at the end (also known as the confirmation page).
+We call this the Transaction Moment™, a crucial moment that includes the “post-purchase” phase at the end (also known as the Confirmation and Thank You Pages).

 What is the Transaction Moment, and why is it so important?